creachadair/imath/doc.md

 M. J. Fromberger <michael.j.fromberger+imath@gmail.com>

+> Disclaimer: This document was converted fairly naively to Markdown from the
+> original IMath doc.txt file.
+The API documentation should still be correct,
+> but the build instructions are somewhat ridiculous at this point.
+I'll try to
+> clean it up as time allows.

 ## Installation

 1. Edit Makefile to select compiler and options.
 The default uses gcc.
 If you